MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-d3d12createrootsignaturedeserializer.md

 This function has been superceded by <a href="https://msdn.microsoft.com/0C079508-C330-4391-82CB-54DAAFBACB87">D3D12CreateVersionedRootSignatureDeserializer</a>.

-        If an application has a serialized root signature already or has a compiled shader that contains a root signature and wants to determine the layout definition, it can call <b>D3D12CreateRootSignatureDeserializer</b> to generate a <a href="https://msdn.microsoft.com/FEDA0802-45A6-4ED5-9683-5278BD60B7A4">ID3D12RootSignatureDeserializer</a> interface. <a href="https://msdn.microsoft.com/A13FB848-A5C1-4B9B-9009-B0166A3A1C8D">ID3D12RootSignatureDeserializer::GetRootSignature</a>
-        can return the deserialized data structure
+If an application has a serialized root signature already or has a compiled shader that contains a root signature and wants to determine the layout definition, it can call <b>D3D12CreateRootSignatureDeserializer</b> to generate a <a href="https://msdn.microsoft.com/FEDA0802-45A6-4ED5-9683-5278BD60B7A4">ID3D12RootSignatureDeserializer</a> interface. <a href="https://msdn.microsoft.com/A13FB848-A5C1-4B9B-9009-B0166A3A1C8D">ID3D12RootSignatureDeserializer::GetRootSignature</a>can return the deserialized data structure
         (<a href="https://msdn.microsoft.com/D74D9D3B-96AB-489A-A91C-4F68AC3D05EE">D3D12_ROOT_SIGNATURE_DESC</a>).
         <b>ID3D12RootSignatureDeserializer</b> just owns the lifetime of the memory for the deserialized data structure.

 The <b>REFIID</b>, or <b>GUID</b>, of the interface to the root signature deserializer can be obtained by using the __uuidof() macro.
 For example, __uuidof(<a href="https://msdn.microsoft.com/FEDA0802-45A6-4ED5-9683-5278BD60B7A4">ID3D12RootSignatureDeserializer</a>) will get the <b>GUID</b> of the interface to a root signature deserializer.

 The function signature PFN_D3D12_CREATE_ROOT_SIGNATURE_DESERIALIZER is provided as a typedef, so that you can use dynamic linking techniques (<a href="https://msdn.microsoft.com/library/windows/desktop/ms683212(v=vs.85).aspx">GetProcAddress</a>) instead of statically linking.